mniip/mniip.github.io/_posts/2024-01-01-semialign-intuition.md

 pairN (xs1, xs2, ... , xsn) = liftAN (,, ... ,,) xs1 xs2 ... xsn
 ```

 Let's consider `Semialign` on the other hand.
 If we apply `align` twice to combine 3 containers, we end up with a type of elements like `These a (These b c)`.
-If we enumerate the possibilities, this type encodes a non-empty sub-tuple of `(a, b, c)`.
-In general, applying `align` N-1 times to combine N containers will yield a container with some nesting of `These` that encodes a non-empty sub-tuple of N types:
+If we enumerate the possibilities, we can see that this type encodes a non-empty sub-tuple of `(a, b, c)`.
+In general, applying `align` multiple times to combine N containers will yield a container with some nesting of `These` that encodes a non-empty sub-tuple of N types:
 ```hs
 theseN
   :: Align f